coenez/cookbook/README.md

 - suggestions
 - likes

-A recipe kan have child recipes.
-These are the variations A recipe kan have suggestions.
+A recipe can have child recipes.
+These are the variations

+A recipe can have suggestions.

 A suggestion can be global for parent and child display

 # Functional requirements